packagist/private-packagist-docs/docs/centralized-authentication-and-sso.md

 ![Login link settings](/Resources/public/img/docs/articles/centralized-authentication-and-sso/login-link-settings.png)

 This link presents the option to authenticate with your configured integration.
-Once the user clicks on the "Login with &lt;integration name&gt;" button, the authentication process is initiated and your users are redirected to your code-hosting platform to log in. .
+Once the user clicks on the "Log in with &lt;integration name&gt;" button, the authentication process is initiated and your users are redirected to your code-hosting platform to log in.

 ![Login link example](/Resources/public/img/docs/articles/centralized-authentication-and-sso/login-link-example.png)

-If you are using one of the default platforms on Private Packagist Cloud, there is no need for a custom login link
+If you are using one of the default platforms on Private Packagist Cloud, there is no need for a custom login link.